-What do you do in such scenario?
-You look for best hosting service provider.
+What do you do in such a scenario?
+You look for the best hosting service provider.
 Right?

-So what is best option to host your django app?
+So what is the best option to host your Django app?

 We tried multiple hosting providers and found out that best choice for a Django app is Pythonanywhere.com. why?
 Find out below.